 The accompanying consolidated financial statements include the accounts of the Company and EyeGate Pharma, a majority-owned subsidiary of EyeGate, collectively referred to as the Company.
 The interests in Eyegate Pharma not owned by the Company are reported in the consolidated balance sheets as non-controlling interests, a component of stockholders' equity, and the interest in the earnings or loss of the subsidiary not attributable to the Company is reported as net income (loss) attributable to non-controlling interests in the consolidated statements of operations and comprehensive loss.
 Non-controlling interests represents the cumulative portion of equity and operating results of subsidiaries not owned by the Company.
-The non-controlling interests are convertible into shares of the Company's convertible preferred stock which are classified as temporary equity on the consolidated balance sheets, and accordingly, the non-controlling interests are also classified as temporary equity.
+The non-controlling interests are convertible into shares of the Company's convertible preferred stock (see Note 9) which are classified as temporary equity on the consolidated balance sheets, and accordingly, the non-controlling interests are also classified as temporary equity.
 All inter-company balances and transactions have been eliminated in consolidation.
+These consolidated financial statements have been prepared in accordance with US GAAP.